 The two primary proxy protocols are HTTPS and SOCKS.
 To avoid confusing those who aren’t IT specialists, let’s go through a quick explanation.

-The majority of market-available automated devices already have built-in support for its required proxy protocol type.
+The majority of market-available automated devices already have built-in support for their required proxy protocol type.

-Before purchasing proxies, verify whether it supports HTTPS or SOCKS protocols as per your needs.
+Before purchasing proxies, verify whether they support HTTPS or SOCKS protocols as per your needs.

 HTTP Proxies

-The first type, HTTP proxies, also have the subvarient of HTTPs proxies, where the “S” denotes if the connection is encrypted with TLS/SSL.
+The first type, HTTP proxies, also has the subvariant of HTTPs proxies, where the “S” denotes if the connection is encrypted with TLS or SSL.
 Apart from the tiny differences in how they manage requests, they are fairly comparable.

 SOCKS Proxies

-The second type, SOCKS proxies, are useful for a variety of applications.
+The second type, SOCKS proxies, is useful for a variety of applications.
 This is because they aren’t designed for a specific protocol, granting greater flexibility.

 Because they don’t make any changes to the data, they have a lower failure rate due to misreading or misdirecting your requests.
 Additionally, as they don’t take the time to encrypt your data, they operate at the highest speed possible.